-Disinfection requirements for Cryptosporidium/Giardia/Virus removal or inactivation are 2-log/2-log/2-log/2-log through the RO system, 2-log/2-log/0 with UV disinfection, and 0/1-log/4-log through final disinfection.
+Disinfection requirements for Cryptosporidium/Giardia/Virus removal or inactivation are 2-log/2-log/2-log/2-log/2-log/2-log/0 with UV disinfection, and 0/1-log/4-log through final disinfection.
 The proposed treatment facility achieves the required pathogen treatment.
-The proposed UV disinfection system includes two UV reactors containing low-pressure, high-output lamps.
+The proposed UV disinfection system includes two UV reactors containing lowpressure, high-output lamps.
 For finished water storage and disinfection, the proposal states that the tanks are designed is accordance with the capacity, baffling, and disinfection requirements specified in the RFP.
 The storage tanks will be above ground and constructed of steel.